tochka-public/Tochka.JsonRpc/docs/en/server/examples.md

 ## Method

-Change how `method` property is matched to controllers and actions
+Change how `method` property is matched to controllers and actions.
+Request's `method` property can be sent in different formats depending on global setting: as `controller.action` or as `action`.
+It's also can be set manually with `JsonRpcMethodAttribute`.

 <details>
 <summary>Expand</summary>

-Request's `method` property can be sent in different formats depending on global setting: as `controller.action` or as `action`.
-It's also can be set manually with `JsonRpcMethodAttribute`
 > `Program.cs`
 ```cs
 builder.Services.AddJsonRpcServer(static options => options.DefaultMethodStyle = /* JsonRpcMethodStyle.ControllerAndAction or JsonRpcMethodStyle.ActionOnly */);